fluree/docs.flur.ee/src/content/0.15.0/docs/schema/predicates.md

 ```

 ### Adding a Predicate to `_predicate`
-`_predicate` is a built-in database collection with built-in predicates.
+`_predicate` is a built-in ledger collection with built-in predicates.
 This does not mean, for instance, that you cannot add predicates.
 For example, you may want to add a `_predicate/longDescription` predicate, where you store a longer version of `_predicate/doc`.

 You can do this by adding a new predicate: